housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ![App Shell](assets/progressive-angular-applications/service-worker-fail.png){: .article-image }

 We can see that it can't retrieve the service worker file, `service-worker.js`, since it doesn't exist.
-There's a few ways we can set up this file, with one being writing out the logic to open a cache, cache all the static files (HTML, CSS and JS) and return the cached resources when the user returns to the page.
+There's a few ways we can set up this file, with one being writing out the logic to open a cache, cache all the static files (HTML, CSS, JS, images, etc..) and return the cached resources when the user returns to the page.
 Here's an [excellent introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) to setting up a service worker.

-But there's a simpler way we can set up our service worker: using the `sw-precache` library.
+But there's a simpler way we can set up our service worker: using  **Service Worker Precache**.

-sw-precache
+Service Worker Precache
 -

+[Service Worker Precache (`sw-precache`)](https://github.com/GoogleChrome/sw-precache#service-worker-precache) is a module that generates a service worker responsible for caching all the static resources in your application.
+It integrates right into the build system you're using and with some simple configurations, it creates the service worker on the fly.

 App can load on offline/flaky connections
 ==================